Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Emergency Law and Anti-Mask Law constitutional ruling appeal

-About 24 democrats and social activists Leung Kwok-hung, filed a final appeal against the constitutionality of the Emergency Regulations Ordinance and the Prohibition on Face Covering Regulation.
-In his remarks, Gladys Li, a senior barrister representing the democratic camp, questioned the constitutionality of the ordinance and described the law as a 'missile launcher.'
+About 24 democrats and social activists including Leung Kwok-hung filed a final appeal against the constitutionality of the Emergency Regulations Ordinance and the Prohibition on Face Covering Regulation.
+In her remarks, Gladys Li, a senior barrister representing the democratic camp, questioned the constitutionality of the ordinance and described the law as a 'missile launcher.'

 Captain America 2.0 charged for inciting secession

-The police formally charged the 30-year-old Adam Ma Chun-man (a.k.a.
-Captain America 2.0), who was arrested 7 times earlier by the police, accusing him of inciting secession in 10 locations and 19 occasions between 15 August and 22 November this year.
+The police formally charged 30-year-old Adam Ma Chun-man (a.k.a.
+Captain America 2.0), who had been arrested multiple times before, accusing him of inciting secession in 10 locations and 19 occasions between 15 August and 22 November 2020.
 Ma was suspected of violating the national security law.
-At the request of the prosecution, Chief Magistrate Victor So, the defendant did not need to reply, and refused to be released on bail, and was remanded until February next year for interrogation.
-When the defendant left the court, he shouted: "The fruits of democracy are irrigated with blood and sweat".
+He shouted in court: "The fruit of democracy is bought with blood and sweat!".
+At the request of the prosecution, Chief Magistrate Victor So, the defendant was remanded until February 2021 for interrogation.

 25 November

 Carrie Lam releases 2020 policy address

 Hong Kong Chief Executive Carrie Lam issued the 2020 Policy Address, which mentioned 'One Country, Two Systems', the relevant decisions of the National People's Congress and the national security law.
 In her report, she said that the situation in Hong Kong had changed to the point that "non-central authorities could not take action."
 This made it possible to include the national security law in Annex III of the Basic Law and implement it in Hong Kong on the same day.
-She said that in the past four months, the law has brought significant effects in restoring Hong Kong's stability.
-The advocacy of 'Hong Kong independence' and collusion with external forces have gradually diminished.
-Some leading figures have apparently converged, radical organizations have ceased operations or disbanded, and suspected lawbreakers have absconded in fear of crime.
-On the other hand, street violence has also been greatly reduced.
-It is said that after a year of social unrest and threats to personal safety, Hong Kong citizens can finally re-enjoy their basic rights and freedoms in accordance with the law.
+She said that in the past four months, the law had brought significant effects in restoring Hong Kong's stability.
+The advocacy of 'Hong Kong independence' and collusion with external forces had gradually diminished.
+Radical organizations had ceased operations or disbanded, and suspected lawbreakers had absconded in fear of crime.
+On the other hand, street violence had also been greatly reduced.